SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 The deep state, the particularly criminal branch of it, is in the private sector.
 That is whom you are funding when you consume slop, like Coca Cola, Nestlé, Spotify, Netflix, AppleInc., and all the rest.
 Have a cut-back on some of that stuff, is what I'd suggest.
 Its a minimal least effort.
+(For computing, migrate to GNU+Linux.)

 Does this mean buying a few bananas from the grocery store shipped by some global fascist mafia-like run fruit-grower worker exploitation corporation